The Light & Shadow of Love & Sex

 It’s not my responsibility, or even my right, to judge someone’s expression, “light” or “dark”.
 And, it’s important, especially in our society today, with all the judgement, challenge, fear, fighting and hatred, that we each look to see and reveal our own shadows.
 They are much less “dangerous” when we bring them out in the open.
 As a matter of fact, once we bring the light of our awareness to it, the shadow dims.

-So I invite you to take some time this weekend, and honestly, whenever something feels awry or off in any relationship (including the relationship with you) and see what unconscious grasping or resisting might be lurking in your shadows.
+So I invite you to take some time in the next day or two, whenever something feels awry or off in any relationship (including the relationship with you), to see what unconscious grasping or resisting might be lurking in your shadows.
 As you see these aspects of shadow in you, be honest with yourself (AND very compassionate), as you acknowledge areas where you can bring more of your confident, authentic, and truly extraordinary nature forward into your life and your relationships.
 The truth in you are lacking nothing (there is nothing to grasp) and no feeling can hurt you (there’s nothing to resist.)
 Feelings may not be comfortable but they are not even remotely as dangerous as we imagine them to feel.

 So begin to reveal your shadow to you and if you want to grow in authenticity, intimacy and ecstasy… reveal aspects of your shadow to another.